-Suppose you happen not to know much about this historic city—it’s not the most famous of Croatia’s urban hubs, after all—, it suffices to realize that there is a vibrant café culture and the great people-watching that comes with it, charming historic districts, a rather large collection of excellent restaurants and the best museums in the country.
+Suppose you happen not to know much about this historic city.
+In that case, it’s not the most famous of Croatia’s urban hubs, after all—it suffices to realize that there is a vibrant café culture and the great people-watching that comes with it, charming historic districts, a rather large collection of excellent restaurants and the best museums in the country.

 Here Is Just One Way You Can Enjoy 48 Hours In Zagreb

 Spend the first day of your 48 hours in Zagreb exploring the city’s Upper and Lower Towns.
 The first is the heart and soul of Zagreb, the place where the city originated as the twin hill towns of Gradec and Kaptol.

 Day 1 In Zagreb: Morning

 Start your day of urban exploration with a visit to the Market, known locally as Dolac.
-Located in the heart of Kaptol in the historic Upper Town, only a block up from Ban Jelačić Square, the Market dates from 1930.
-This is when the city created this centralized open market space by tearing down parts of the ramshackle Old Town in Kaptol.
+Located in the heart of Kaptol in the historic Upper Town, only a block from Ban Jelačić Square, the Market dates from 1930.
+This was when the city created this centralized open market space by tearing down parts of the ramshackle Old Town in Kaptol.

 Day 1 In Zagreb: Afternoon

 After lunch, it’s time to begin your self-guided tour of Zagreb’s historic core.
 Leave Ban Jelačić Square to the west, entering the Octagon shopping gallery almost immediately on your left.
-This imposing gallery houses some of the top stores in Croatia, including a tie store that explains how the necktie, or “cravat” was invented by Croats.
-You’ll emerge from the gallery on the other end, onto Petra Preradović Square, home to an all-day flower market and quaint outdoor cafés.
+This imposing gallery houses some of the top stores in Croatia, including a tie store that explains how the necktie, or “cravat,” was invented by Croats.
+You’ll emerge from the gallery on the other end onto Petra Preradović Square, home to an all-day flower market and quaint outdoor cafés.

 You’ll now find yourself in Gradec, one of the original hill towns.
-This area is filled with interesting historic attractions and the views down are nothing short of amazing.
-You can pick and choose attractions as you please, but it’s strongly recommended to pay a visit to the Croatian Museum of Naïve Art, arguably the most interesting art museum in Croatia.
+This area is filled with fascinating historical attractions, and the views are nothing short of amazing.
+You can pick and choose interests as you please.
+Still, it’s strongly recommended to pay a visit to the Croatian Museum of Naïve Art, arguably the most interesting art museum in Croatia.

-Other attractions in Gradec include the Strossmayer Promenade, the Church of St. Catherine, St. Mark’s Square and Ban’s Palace.
+Other attractions in Gradec include the Strossmayer Promenade, the Church of St. Catherine, St. Mark’s Square, and Ban’s Palace.
 Just east of St. Mark’s Square, you’ll walk through the Stone Gate, the only remaining gate in Gradec.
 You can visit this historic gate—there’s an improvised chapel inside.

 Day 1 In Zagreb: Evening